Keeps Gettin' Better: A Decade of Hits: Commercial performance

 In the United States, Keeps Gettin' Better: A Decade of Hits debuted at number nine on the US Billboard 200 on the issue date of November 29, 2008, selling 73,000 copies in its first week of release.
 The album spent six weeks on the Top Catalog Albums, where it peaked at number 2 in 2010.
 As of 2019, the greatest hits album has sold over 614,000 copies.
 In Canada, the album charted at number twelve on the Canadian Albums Chart.

 In Australia, Keeps Gettin' Better: A Decade of Hits peaked at number eight on the ARIA Albums Chart on the issue date of November 23, 2008 and spent nine weeks on the chart.
+It was certified Platinum for sales of over 70,000 copies.
 In New Zealand, it peaked at number fifteen on the Official New Zealand Music Chart in November 2008 and was certified Gold in 2020.
 In Austria, the album debuted at number ten on the Austrian Albums Chart on the issue date of November 21, 2008 and remained on the chart for five weeks.
 The album also experienced moderate success in various European regions, including France (number seven), Ireland and Finland (number nine).
-In the United Kingdom, the greatest hits peaked at number ten and was certified platinum for selling over 300,000 copies.
+In the United Kingdom, the greatest hits peaked at number ten and was certified 2x platinum for selling over 600,000 copies.
 The album reached number 15 on the Mexican chart, as reported by AMPROFON in November 2008.
 On Taiwanese Albums Chart, Keeps Gettin' Better: A Decade of Hits debuted at the top spot.